sunray1/pdf_to_table/README.md

   -o, --OCR             Add flag if pdf needs to be OCRed.
 This will redo any OCR in the input pdf.
   -# CORES, --cores CORES
                         Number of cores used in parallel when concurrently OCRing pages.
 Default is 4.
-  -s, --stream          Add flag if table should be parsed via the Stream extraction method.
+  -f, --forceocr        Add flag if the OCR needs to be forced -s, --stream          Add flag if table should be parsed via the Stream extraction method.
 Stream is used to parse tables that have
                         whitespaces between cells to simulate a table structure.
   -l, --lattice         Add flag if table should be parsed via the Lattice extraction method.
 Lattice is used used to parse tables that